Hetp1711/CS-510_Combined_Assignment_hp557/README.md

-# CS-510 Combined Assignment (hp557)

-This repository contains brick puzzle assignments.
+#This repository contains brick puzzle assignments.
 The project is implemented in Python and ships with example puzzle layouts and a `run.sh` helper script that wraps the main driver `sbp_Assignment_3.py`.

 ## Prerequisites